curegit/line-sticker-downloader/README.md

 ### Download multiple sticker packages

-Use CLI with loop command.
+Use CLI with a loop command.

 - Bash